OpaceDigitalAgency/star-trek/PROGRESS.md

   - Ensured accessibility by preserving `alt` text and using semantic markup.
   - Documented the new component and approach in `PLANNING.md`.
   - Marked the subtask as complete in `TASK.md`.

+## 2025-04-17

+- **Netlify Routing and Pagination Debugging**
+ - Issue: API endpoint `/api/characters` returned 404 due to conflicting redirects between Astro-generated `_redirects` and netlify.toml.
+ - Fix: Added a postbuild script to generate a merged `dist/_redirects` file after every build, ensuring API/function routes are listed first and the SSR catch-all is last.
+This allows both API endpoints and SSR site pages to work correctly on Netlify.
+ - Outcome: API endpoint now works and pagination requests are being made, but each page returns the same results (always page 0).
+ - Next: Fix the serverless function to correctly parse and forward the `pageNumber` parameter as an integer to the STAPI API, so pagination returns the correct results for each page.

+## 2025-04-17

+- **Redirect Order and Pagination Bug Documentation**
+ - Issue: Pagination on the /characters page was broken because the catch-all redirect in netlify.toml was listed before the API/function redirects.
+This caused all requests, including /api/characters, to be routed to the frontend instead of the serverless function, resulting in 404s and broken pagination.
+ - Fix: The catch-all redirect was moved to the end of the redirects section in netlify.toml, ensuring that API/function routes are handled first.
+This restored correct routing for /api/characters and fixed pagination.
+ - Outcome: Pagination now works as expected, and this issue is fully documented for future reference.